data-science-in-action/02-compiling-advanced-r-liangqingqing/README.md

 4.Warning message:
           In system(cmd) : 'make' not found
           Quitting from lines 77-84 (Rcpp.Rmd)
-solution:I download Rtools.Then I added `C:\Rtools\bin\` to the path of the environment variable of the computer system, but the error still occurred, so I reinstalled `Rtools`
+solution:I download Rtools.Then I added C:\Rtools\bin\ to the path of the environment variable of the computer system, but the error still occurred, so I reinstalled Rtools
       and successfully solved this problem.

 5.Missing Packages：
 solution:Most of the warnings are about packages missing.
 The packages I installed during the process are glue, lubridate, purr, DBI, RSQLite, zeallot, Rcpp, tinytex, dbplyr, profris ,bench etc.

-6.xelatex.exe GUI framework cannot be initiallized or xelatex not found solution:I download the [MiKTeX] from the internet .Then I clicked the setting in the [MiKTeX],which choosing the item of "always install..."
+6.xelatex.exe GUI framework cannot be initiallized or xelatex not found solution:I download the MiKTeX from the internet .Then I clicked the setting in the MiKTeX,which choosing the item of 'always install...'

 7.Error: Package fontspec Error: The font "Inconsolata" cannot be found solution:I downloaded the font 'Inconsolate' from the internet, and put it to C:\Windows\Fonts.